ed1868/NomadLands/generated_agents/1750224705337jelcldqfm/analytics_agent/n8n/README.md

-# general Agent - n8n Workflow
+# analytics Agent - n8n Workflow

 ## Overview
-This n8n workflow implements the general Agent agent for general automation.
+This n8n workflow implements the analytics Agent agent for analytics automation.

 ## Description
-An AI agent that my gmail
+An AI agent specialized in analytics tasks

 ## Installation
 1. Import the workflow.json file into your n8n instance